Every CTA button can be linked to ROI — if it’s good enough.

-A CTA’s core function is to provide a singular outlet for readers to engage with you, which it accomplishes by directing users to a specific page on your site.
+A CTA’s core function is to provide a singular outlet for readers to engage with you, which it accomplishes by directing users to a specific page on your site, often a conversion landing page for middle- or bottom-funnel content.
 If it’s not being clicked, it isn’t working.

 Though CTAs often appear at the end of emails, they shouldn’t be considered afterthoughts or even the final piece of the puzzle: They are the sole reason for the email in the first place.

 Applying conversion rate optimization best practices to your email marketing campaigns

 Increasing CTA click-through rates boils down to several fundamental practices that every marketer can utilize starting today.